feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 data in a temporal manner.
 Observations collected before the time indicated will be sent to the reference dataframe, and the remaining to the test set.

-If we pass a list of values in the `cut_off` all observations whcih values are included in the list go into the reference dataframe, and the remaining to the test dataframe.
+If we pass a list of values in the `cut_off` all observations which values are included in the list will go into the reference data set, and the remaining to the test set.
 This split is useful if we have a categorical variable indicating a portfolio from which the observations have been collected.
-For example, if we set `split_col=portfolio` and `cut_off=['port_1`, 'port_2']`, all observations that belong to the first and second portolio will be sent to the reference dataset, and the observations from other portfolios to the test set.
+For example, if we set `split_col=portfolio` and `cut_off=['port_1`, 'port_2']`, all observations that belong to the first and second portfolio will be sent to the reference data set, and the observations from other portfolios to the test set.

-Finally, if we pass a number to `cut_off`, all observations which value in the variable indicated in `split_col` is below the cut-off, will be sent to the reference data, alternatively to the test data.
+Finally, if we pass a number to `cut_off`, all observations which value in the variable indicated in `split_col` is <= cut-off, will be sent to the reference data set, alternatively to the test set.
 #TODO: can we think of an example??

 split_col
 ~~~~~~~~~

-To split the dataset, we recommend that you indicate which column you want to use as
+To split the data set, we recommend that you indicate which column you want to use as
 reference in the `split_col` parameter.
 If you don't, the split will be done based on the
 values of the dataframe index.
 This might be a good option if the index contains meaningful
 values or if splitting just based on `split_frac`.